Skip to main content

 Summer Day Hikes

 Our famous 46ers—New York's 46 peaks that reach above 4,000 feet—draw ambitious hikers to the High Peaks.
 But day hikes also complement your mountain routine.
-Start Saturday morning in Saranac Lake with a quick jaunt up 2,452-foot Mt.
-Baker (1.8 miles round trip), then swing downtown to Riverside Park for vine-ripened tomatoes, lush kale, and raw milk cheese from the farmers market.
+Start Saturday morning in Saranac Lake with a jaunt up 2,452-foot Mt.
+Baker, beginning at Berkeley Green Park, then swing downtown to Riverside Park for vine-ripened tomatoes, lush kale, and raw milk cheese from the farmers market.
 Savor Lake Champlain views from Rattlesnake Mountain's 1,316-foot summit (3 miles round trip) on an afternoon hike, and head 10 miles north to Ausable Brewing Company.
 There, pair a Plowman's Lunch pilsner with a spiced Indian chickpea crepe from the Northern Feast food truck parked out front.

 Adirondack Mountains during the summer